Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Introduction and main results

 \subsection{Berry-Esseen type estimate in the free central limit theorem}

-Before we end the introduction, let us leave the special case of weighted sums and consider sums of free non-identically distributed bounded random variables.
-Our approach can be generalised to latter sums providing a new Berry-Esseen type estimate. \begin{theorem} Let $(X_i)_{i \in \mathbb{N}}$ be a family of free -- not necessarily identically distributed -- bounded self-adjoint random variables with distributions $(\nu_i)_{i \in \mathbb{N}}$ for probability measures $\nu_i$ on $\mathbb{R}$.
-Assume that $\supp \nu_i \subset [-T_i, T_i]$ holds for some $T_i >0$.
-Moreover, suppose that each $\nu_i$ has mean zero and variance $\sigma_i^2 \in (0, \infty)$.
-Define
+Before we end the introduction, let us leave the setting of weighted sums and consider sums of free non-identically distributed bounded \revtwo self-adjoint \revvtwo random variables.
+Our approach can be generalized to such sums providing \revtwo the following \revvtwo new Berry-Esseen type estimate: \begin{theorem} Let $(X_i)_{i \in \mathbb{N}}$ be a sequence of free -- not necessarily identically distributed -- bounded self-adjoint random variables with distributions $(\nu_i)_{i \in \mathbb{N}}$ for probability measures $\nu_i$ on $\mathbb{R}$. \revtwo Assume that $\nu_i$ has mean zero and variance $\smash{\sigma_i^2 \in (0, \infty)}$, $i \in \mathbb{N}$.
+Moreover, suppose that $\supp \nu_i \subset [-T_i, T_i]$ holds for some $T_i >0$. \revvtwo Define

 and let $\mu_{\boxplus n}$ denote the distribution of $S_n$.
 Then, we have